adamggrim/textwarp/README.md

 - `nltk`: For identifying parts of speech to capitalize for title case
 - `pyperclip`: For accessing and copying to the clipboard
 - `regex`: For expanded regular expression functionality
-- `setuptools`: For building and installing the `textwarp` package, and for implementing command-line functionality using entry points

 ## Example